ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ##### Code examples

-The `complete​` method completes the future normally because it isn`t already completed.
+The `complete​` method completes the future normally because it is not already completed.

 ```